-Library faculty and staff assist patrons in learning how to find and utilize books, periodicals, internet sources, audiovisual materials, and government documents through instruction for individuals, small groups or formal classes.
+Library faculty and staff assist patrons in learning how to find and utilize print and electronic books and journals, internet sources, audiovisual materials, and government documents through instruction for individuals, small groups or formal classes.
 Staff also prepares subject guides for classes and arranges interlibrary loans.
 Librarians are available by phone, email, text message, or in person to answer questions.

-Approximately 400,000 volumes are available, as well as access to over 40,000 periodical titles.
+Approximately 300,000 volumes are available, as well as access to over 100,000 periodical titles.
 The library's website provides access to over 100 online databases with reference information and journal articles, as well as web-based tutorials and help guides.

 The University Library is a designated selective depository for U.S. Government documents.
-Special collections include the University Archives; the Colorado Chicano Movement Archives; papers of Vincent Massari, former state senator; the Alva Adams family papers; Tobie Hopkins Black Literature; the Ralph Taylor Southwest collection, and the Edward O'Brien Western collection.
+Special collections include the University Archives; the Colorado Chicano Movement Archives; the Ruben Archuleta Collection; papers of Vincent Massari, former state senator; the Alva Adams family papers; Tobie Hopkins Black Literature; the Ralph Taylor Southwest collection, and the Edward O'Brien Western collection.